-Today in the Boston Public Schools our graduation rate is higher than it has ever been and the drop-out rate is at one of its lowest levels in decades.
-More families are choosing BPS and our fall 2013 enrollment is expected to be the highest in eight years.
+Today in the Boston Public Schools our graduation rate is higher than it has ever been and the drop-out rate is at its lowest level since at least 1977.

 However, our schools are still of varying levels of quality.
 Our mission is to ensure every school is a place every family would be happy to choose.
 As we create a more predictable school choice system, we must also improve equity and overall access to quality schools.